-Best of all, Wat Sri Sunthon is really easy to spot.
-Just drive past the ‘Heroine Monument’ and keep going for a couple kilometers… you will spot this typical temple gate on your left.
+Best of all, Wat Sri Sunthon is easy to spot.
+Just drive past the ‘Heroine Monument’ and keep going for a couple of kilometres… you will spot this typical temple gate on your left.
 Through that gate, this huge golden Buddha is staring at you.
 But as this is a speedway and people enjoy speeding in this area, most drive too fast and missed it.

 Like most temples, the grounds of Wat Sri Sunthon are usually peaceful.
 The main temple is surrounded by several constructions, a bell tower and a large building on top of which the Buddha is resting.
-You can climb the stairs at the back on the building and walk around the Buddha.
-However, the sculpture really takes its full dimension from the distance, through the tree foliage.
+You can climb the stairs at the back on the structure and walk around the Buddha.
+However, the sculpture takes its full dimension from a distance, through the tree foliage.

 People who curse their parents, those who commit adultery or had a greedy life will become Pret after their death.
-It’s another form of life co-existing with human beings, but human can’t see them.
-Well most human can’t.
+It’s another form of life co-existing with human beings, but a human can’t see them.
+Well, most human can’t.
 Worry not, it is not a permanent state.
-Once they did their ‘time’, they will return to human, become angels or go to hell.
+Once they did their ‘time’, they will return to a human form, become angels or go to hell.